ibexa/documentation-user/docs/getting_started/get_started.md

 3\.
 In the User profile screen, in the **Summary** section, click **Edit**.

 4\.
 Go to **Image** and click **Upload file** or drag and drop your photo.
-If necessary, you can edit the foto using Image Editor.
+If necessary, you can edit the foto with the Image Editor.

 ![Edit avatar](img/user_profile_avatar.png "Edit avatar")

 5\.
 Now your avatar photo has been uploaded and is visible in the Back Office.

 6\.
 To save changes, click **Update**.

-If you don't set the your own image, a default avatar with your initials is then displayed.
+If you don't set your own image, a default avatar with your initials is displayed.

 ### Change the password and other user settngs